-Any unfavourable court judgment or other cases could affect Antibe's cash flow.
-As of the date hereof, Antibe has no material legal matters pending.
+Any unfavourable court or arbitration judgment or other cases could affect Antibe's cash flow.
+One of the Company's license partners, Nuance Pharma Limited, has commenced arbitration proceedings related to their license agreement.
+(Please see "Legal Proceedings" for further detail.)
+As of the date hereof, the Company has no other legal matters pending.